Voarex/CentOS-Enterprise-Linux-7-System-Administration-Essentials/README.md

 ## Prerequisites <a name="prereq"></a>

 1. *Having a basic understanding of __[System Administration](https://victorops.com/blog/definitive-guide-for-being-a-system-administrator)__ is recommended for this repository and for the Demo, otherwise [Google](www.google.com) is your best friend.* <a name="prereq"></a>
 2. *Having a basic understanding of __[Markdown](www.markdowntutorial.com)__ is not required to your abilities on taking this course.
-It will be essential to you for taking notes professionally and staying organized.
-This will also help you learn how to use [Markdown](www.markdowntutorial.com) by repeatedly writing it.*
+It will be essential for you to take notes professionally and staying organized.
+This will also help you learn how to use [Markdown](www.markdowntutorial.com) by repeatedly writing it by preparing you for an Enterprise level experience.
+Use Markdown tutorials online, it is quite easy to use.* <a name="md"></a>

    * Markdown is an essential text editor and there are different flavors of Markdown depending on what platform you're using.
 For example, using shell commands on Github are called console commands.

    * Below you can see a Markdown preview of this repository.
 I use [Atom](www.atom.io) text editor.
    ![Markdown](https://media.giphy.com/media/NKPuru8WWScVQSo2CH/giphy.gif)